CSLewin/NeonSunset/NEON SUNET.md

 There are four essential approaches to manipulation.
 To carry any weight, each approach requires evidence that your offer, statement, or trade is actually possible, and each approach has a general consequence for failing to follow through or otherwise getting caught:

 - **Deception** is an outright lie meant to convince.
 On a failed check, the target simply finds you unconvincing.
 Getting caught lying, however, will impose -1d to all future Manipulation attempts against the target.

 - **Intimidation** compels the target through the threat or act of violence.
 A failed check requires you to carry out your threat or suffer -1d on all future Manipulation attempts against the target.
 If the target survives the encounter, they will generally look for a way to get back at you, directly or indirectly, for any harm or embarrassment inflicted.

 - **Negotiation** trades one action for another.
 On a failed check, the target doesn't believe you have the means to carry out your end of the deal.
 If you succeed on your check but fail to deliver on your promises, you suffer -1d on all future Manipulation attempts against the target.
 If they were particularly reliant on your actions, they may seek additional recompense.

 - **Bribery** offers money or goods in exchange for action or information.
 On a failed check, the target is unconvinced that your offer is worth their time or risk.
 Even when successful, a wise target generally won't act until the bribe is delivered.

-  - The value required to bribe someone is unpredictable.
+  The value required to bribe someone is unpredictable.
 To eyeball an amount, the GM should roll 3d6 to find the base bribe, then multiply that by a value commensurate with the social class or sheer chutzpah of the target.
 The higher the bribe, the more likely that it will be requested in currency, rather than goods.

-    - x $1-100 for the the destitute and desperate or the stable but poor.
+  - x $1-100 for the destitute and desperate or the stable but poor.
   - x $100-1,000 for the comfortably employed, the rich, or government/corporate employees.
   - x $1,000-10,000 for minor corporate officers or anyone addressable as "Your Honor/The Honorable".
   - x $10,000-100,000 for anyone who doesn't care about the money and just wants to make your life hard.
   - x $100,000-1,000,000 for CEOs and potentates, who won't consider anything less than a retirement plan.

 ## Prior Jobs